Absence of positive eigenvalues of magnetic Schr\"odinger operators: Absence of positive eigenvalues

 Moreover, if the magnetic field $B$ satisfy assumptions \ref{ass-B-rel-bounded}, and \ref{ass-bounded infinity}, then

 and if one splits $V=V_1+V_2$, with $V_1$ and $V_2$ satisfying assumptions \ref{ass-V-split form bounded} and \ref{ass-bounded infinity} then

-\end{lemma} \begin{remark} For the proof of similar results in \cite{fhhh}, the assumption that $V$ and $x\cdot\nabla V$ are relatively form compact with respect to $P^2$ is made.
+Here $\beta,\omega_1$, and $\omega_2$ measure the strength of the magnetic field and the virial of the potential near infinity. \end{lemma} \begin{remark} For the proof of similar results in \cite{fhhh}, the assumption that $V$ and $x\cdot\nabla V$ are relatively form compact with respect to $P^2$ is made.
 Thus they only deal with potentials which are relatively form bounded with relative bound zero.
 They also do not consider conditions on the Kato form of the virial $x\cdot\nabla V$. \end{remark}